Electroanalog/SAT-SRB/README.md

 > Consoles with a **Region-Free BIOS** do not require DIP switch signal control, and the jumpers may remain in their original state.
 > For the **original BIOS** or standard dumps, the PIC must control JP6, JP10, and JP12, and these lines must be properly connected.

-The image below illustrates the typical layout of the region DIP switch pairs on Sega Saturn mainboards preconfigured to the Japan region, along with important modification points.
+The image below illustrates the typical layout of the region DIP switch pairs on Sega Saturn mainboards preconfigured to the Japan region, along with important modification points:

 ![DIP switch layout](img/dipswitch.png)